forta-network/docs/docs/sharding.md

 Some detection bots may have difficulty keeping up with the volume of blocks/transactions/alerts (either because of the bot's logic, or due to the speed of the blockchain being scanned).
 One solution is to use sharding to increase throughput for your detection bot.
 With sharding, you can increase the number of instances of your detection bot and split the blocks/transactions/alerts across these instances.

-By default, each detection bot is deployed to multiple scan nodes (currently, 3 per each chain being scanned) and each of these 3 bot instances receive **all** of the blocks/transactions/alerts for the chain being scanned.
+By default, each detection bot is deployed to multiple scan nodes (currently, 3 per each chain being scanned) and each of these 3 bot instances receives **all** of the blocks/transactions/alerts for the chain being scanned.
 Another way to say this: by default, a detection bot _targets_ 3 instances with only 1 _shard_ per instance.

 Sharding for transactions/blocks is based on the block number; sharding for alerts is based on the alert timestamp.